dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.1.6 =
+- Change: In the plugin's general settings, the maximum deposit address limit is now applied per user and per currency.
+Was previously applied per user only over all currencies.
+- Fix: When listing transactions in the admin screens, if the associated currency has block explorer URIs, these are now used to link addresses and TXIDs to a block explorer.
+- Add: New filter `wallets_tags_exclude_min_withdraw` allows a currency's minimum withdrawal amount to not apply to transactions with the specified tags.
+This will allow the upcoming lnd extension to bypass this restriction for Layer2 transactions.
+- Improve: Transactions that are not modified will no longer be re-written to the DB.
+This improves performance, plus it allows the last modified timestamp to remain intact in case of no actual modification of transaction data.
+- Fix: The new mechanism for detecting whether a camera is available for scanning QR-Codes, introduced in `6.1.4`, was buggy and is now fixed.

 = 6.1.5 =
 - Fix: Usage of words "debit" and "credit" is now correct according to how the terms are used in everyday language, as opposed to their usage in accounting.